tpemartin/113-1-R/Lecture-notes/08-github.md

 At the Git tab in RStudio, click "push" to store the committed changes in Github.

 :exclamation: If push fails, you need to go over [4.
 Setup github in POSIT](#4-setup-github-in-posit) again.

+## Exercise

+Add some .R files to the repository and push them to Github.